Tek42/lemmy-docker-support/docs/_posts/2023-06-26-proxy-npm-setup.markdown

 ![NPM custom locations tab](/assets/custom_locations.png)

-SSL tab, select these options and fill in your email address then click save.
-It should request a Letsencrypt cert for you and apply it to your site.
+SSL tab, select these options and fill in your email address agree then click save.
+It will automatically request a Letsencrypt cert for you and apply it to your site.

 ![NPM SSL tab](/assets/ssl.png)

-Advamced tab
+Advanced tab

 ![NPM Advanced tab](/assets/advanced.png)